yuyoujiang/Exercise-Counter-with-YOLOv8-on-NVIDIA-Jetson/README.md

 This is a pose estimation demo application for exercise counting with YOLOv8 using [YOLOv8-Pose](https://docs.ultralytics.com/tasks/pose) model.
+Click here to see more [vision AI demo and project](https://www.seeedstudio.com/edge-ai/computer-vision).

 This has been tested and deployed on a [reComputer Jetson J4011](https://www.seeedstudio.com/reComputer-J4011-p-5585.html?queryID=7e0c2522ee08fd79748dfc07645fdd96&objectID=5585&indexName=bazaar_retailer_products).
 However, you can use any NVIDIA Jetson device to deploy this demo.